wighawag/tutorial-hardhat-deploy/README.md

 const ownerBalance = await Token.balanceOf(tokenOwner);
 ```

-We can call our contract methods on `hardhatToken` and use them to get the balance of the owner account by calling `balanceOf()`.
+We can call our contract methods on `Token` and use them to get the balance of the owner account by calling `balanceOf()`.

 ```typescript
 const supply = await Token.totalSupply();